jennifer-carey/cn-weather-app/README.md

-## Weather App
+## Weather App accessing OpenWeather API

-A weather app created using Express.js with Handlebars.
+This weather app project was designed to create an app would would fetch data from a secure API key and was built using Express.js with Handlebars.

-Data is accessed using a secure API key.
+I designed the app to be fully responsive with the layout adapting to mobile, tablet and desktop displays.